mbrock/feedbase/README.md

-**Note:** Although you are an off-chain consumer who can in principle read the value of any feed for free, the `feedbase inspect` command is not currently able to display the value of a feed unless it's either free or else is one that you would hypothetically be able to pay for;
+**Note:** Although you are an off-chain consumer who can in principle read the value of any feed for free, the `feedbase inspect` command is not currently able to display the value of a feed unless it's either free or you could hypothetically pay for it (then it's "available");
 this is because it's implemented using the `eth_call` RPC operation.
-If the value has expired or cannot be read, it will show up as zero.
+If the value has expired or cannot be read, it will show up as zero and the `available` property will be set to `false`.

 You can set an arbitrary label (32 bytes maximum):